Some of the other more popular research identifiers are Google Scholar, Author ID from Scopus and Researcher ID from Web of Science.

-When publications are imported to your Researcher ID profile, they will be automatically matched against existing WoS data, and any citation counts will be displayed with the record.
+When publications are imported to your new Publons profile, they will be automatically matched against existing WoS data, and any citation counts will be displayed with the record.

 A Scopus Author ID is generated when a record associated with that author is added to the Scopus database.
 It allows Scopus to group together all of the articles by an author.
 This is especially useful for authors with common names, eg., Smith, Mary or Chan, Lee.

 Authors should verify that Scopus has linked publications to the correct Author ID.
 Authors can submit a request to Scopus asking them to make changes.

 Find out more about Scopus Author ID.

 Measuring your Research Impact.
 (2011).
 Calculating the h-index: Web of Science, Scopus or Google Scholar?

 Utrect University Library.
 (2013).
 Researcher profiles, Research and impact visibility.